Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 DAR: Okay, what did I miss?

-DAR: You know what, it was better the second time.
+DAR: You know what, it was better a second time.

 C-53: We’ve learned Ambassador Decksetter has never done dust.